hipe/tmx/lib/skylab/system/doc/issues/001-the-top-narrative.md

 it stands as façade for such a future; and to any extent that it works now and will work then, clients need be none the wiser.

+(historical note: this was extracted from [hl] and promoted into its own sidesystem. before it became a sidesystem, we had once said:)

 the whole premise of this node is dubious; but its implementation is so neato that it makes it worth it. at worst it puts tracking leashes on all of its uses throughout the system until we figure out what the 'Right Way' is.